Git Borg Linker

 To copy the content of the .borg folder into another location you can use the push command like this:

-gblkt push KEY
+gblk push KEY ARCHIVE

 Where KEY is the name of a global or local remote.
 Path are not supported!.
+And ARCHIVE is an archive name defined in the .borg repository or a branch/tag name of the git repository

 Here are the steps that the push command execute:

-1. Checks if the remote folder (defined by the remote) exists
+2. Checks if the remote folder (defined by the remote) exists

 Pull command